-- understanding health from the perspective of a college or university student (see pages 15 to 16) - recognizing differences in racial and ethnic backgrounds and how this relates to cultural attitudes about health - determining where students lie on the wellness-illness continuum, what factors may affect their place on the scale, and what an optimum state of health means to each student - understanding the process of behaviour change and how it can be applied to one's life-students are likely to have different ways in which they want to change their present
+- Learners can develop their understanding of health through the perspective of a college or university student (see pages 15-16) - Students can measure themselves on the illness/wellness continuum,understand the factors that may affect their place on the scale, and envision their optimum state of health. - It is important to understand the process of behaviour change and how it can be applied to one's life.
+Individual students are likely to have different ways in which they want to change their present lifestyle. - Students mayrecognize how attitudes about health can be informed by varying cultural, ethnic, and socio-economic backgrounds.